Kartikj112/Kai-Genomics/README.md

 # Kai-Genomics
-A webpage to to showcase my work and conduct online workshops in bioinformatics/computational biology.
+A webpage to showcase my work and conduct online workshops in bioinformatics/computational biology.